-Judge Thompson grew up in Belfry, which is in Pike County, Ky.
-He is married to Kelli Thompson and has a daughter, Larrin Thompson, and a stepdaughter, Taryn Cantrell.
+Judge Thompson grew up in Belfry, located in Pike County, Kentucky.
+He is married to Kelli Thompson and has a daughter, Larrin Thompson, and stepdaughter, Taryn Guerra.
 He resides in Pikeville and is a member of the Pikeville Main Street Church of Christ.

 Pike County Judicial Center